It’s a known fact that insulation is a key element in any construction project. But what happens when insulation gets wet? Can it still be effective?

 - Rockwool insulation is water-repellent due to the resin bond it’s covered in.
 Rockwool insulation is moisture resistant and vapour permeable.
 Engineered to repel water, water will drain away rather than soak into the insulation, while gaseous water vapour will simply pass through it.
 Therefore, if Rockwool gets wet, you can dry the material out and it will maintain its original performance characteristics.
 Rockwool manufactures a range of acoustic insulation slabs, such as RWA45 and Flexi Slabs.

 - Insulation boards tend to have good moisture resistant and water repellent qualities.
-A product such as EcoTherm Insulation Board for instance has aluminium foil facings on both sides, and a PIR foam that is resistant to water.
+Products such as Celotex and EcoTherm boards for instance have aluminium foil facings on both sides, and a PIR foam that is resistant to water.

 It’s worth noting that these types of insulation can get wet if the insulation gets damaged, so it’s always worth checking the condition of your insulation regularly.